-If you have a room that feels like the size of a shoebox, you’ll need to know how to make a small room look bigger.
-It’s easy to despair at cramped spaces, especially when you have more stuff than square feet.
-And with more city dwellers ‘micro-living’, small spaces can play havoc when designing your ideal home.
+If you have a tiny room or space, you’ll need to know how to make a small room look bigger.
+It’s easy to despair at compact spaces, especially when you have more stuff than square feet.
+And with more city dwellers ‘micro-living’, small spaces can make designing your ideal home challenging.
+What's more, it limits any storage and creates clutter.

 How to make a small room look bigger